OtsoF/cs-e4660-course-repo/model-api/readme.md

 # Model training

-The model api simply gets the latest model from the mock blob storage (node filesystem volume) and predicts reuqests on the `/predict` endpoint
+The model api simply gets the latest model from the mock blob storage (node filesystem volume) and predicts requests on the `/predict` endpoint

 ## Local testing